Simple steps can be taken to help prevent illness, including 2014 seasonal flu.

 When should I get vaccinated?

-The best time to get a flu shot is in the fall.
+The best time to get a flu shot is in the fall, as soon as the vaccine becomes available.

 Is the flu vaccine effective against all types of flu and cold viruses?